jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Courage:** Relentless
 *   **Soul color:** Yellow

 The ancient Magellians knew how to permanently bind an animal soul to these enormous clockwork machines, which remain as guardians in their ruins.
 Some are constructed as giant humanoid statues, and others are shaped like vehicles of war.
-Agalmaliths are more permanently stable than golems, and capable of greater autonomy in following its commands.
+Agalmaliths are more permanently stable than Warpuppets, and capable of greater autonomy in following its commands.

 #### Rammenas